This post was originally published on Aug. 26, 2015, and was updated on August 1, 2019 and April 5, 2021.

 “In this mobile world, you should be specifying the viewport.
 If you don’t, you run the risk of having a poor mobile experience.”

-The Google PageSpeed Insights Tool will tell you more about it.
+The Google PageSpeed Insights Tool will tell you more about the viewport tag.
 The standard tag is: <meta name=viewport content=”width=device-width, initial-scale=1″>

-If you’re doing your own SEO, relying on Yoast SEO to write your description and title tag, that’s fine.
+If you’re doing your own SEO and you’re relying on Yoast SEO to write your description and title tag, that’s fine.
 But if you have no idea of what you’re doing, leave this tag to your designer or developer.
 Let them tell you what to do with it, or better yet, let them do it themselves.

 Conclusion and next steps